Nebraska fires athletic director after 5 years | FOX Sports

 Nebraska fires athletic director after 5 years

-LINCOLN, Neb.
-(AP) Nebraska abruptly fired athletic director Shawn Eichorst on Thursday, citing a failure to improve the ”on-field performance” by the Cornhuskers.

-Chancellor Ronnie Green announced the move five days after the football team dropped to 1-2 for the second time in three years after an embarrassing 21-17 home loss to Northern Illinois.
+The school’s top administrators said the Cornhuskers’ embarrassing loss to Northern Illinois last weekend wasn’t the sole reason for firing of Shawn Eichorst on Thursday.
+But the loss that dropped the Cornhuskers to 1-2 for the second time in three years under coach Mike Riley certainly was the tipping point.

+”It’s never good to lose to a team that you should (beat).
+At least that’s the theory,” President Hank Bounds told The Associated Press. ”At the end of the day, one sporting event doesn’t cause you to make a decision.
+It certainly was something we had been thinking about and concerned about when we were thinking about what the future looked like.”

-Eichorst joined Nebraska in October 2012, and has about $1.7 million remaining on a contract that runs through June 2019.
+Eichorst was hired to replace retiring athletic director Tom Osborne in October 2012, and has about $1.7 million remaining on a contract that runs through June 2019.

-”Shawn has led Nebraska athletics in many positive ways, but those efforts have not translated into on-field performance,” Green said. ”Our fans and our student-athletes deserve leadership that drives the highest levels of competitiveness, as well as excellence across all facets of Husker athletics.”
+Bounds and Chancellor Ronnie Green said Eichorst was a champion of student-athlete welfare and had done a good job keeping the athletic department fiscally sound.

+”Husker fans deserve winning teams, and while we made much progress across many dimensions of Husker athletics, we expect more,” Green said.

+”We all know the importance of football in Husker athletics.
+There’s no reason to debate that,” Green said. ”We know the importance of it to our brand.
+The expectations associated with Husker football are high and should be high.
+With that said, we also expect excellence in baseball, men’s and women’s basketball, track and field, gymnastics, volleyball.
+You go down the list.”

+In 2007, athletic director Steve Pederson was fired days after a humiliating loss to Oklahoma State.
+Osborne was brought in to replace him, and he fired coach Bill Callahan after the season.

-Eichorst and football coach Mike Riley have been under increased scrutiny with the continued mediocrity of the program.
+Eichorst and Riley have been under increased scrutiny with the continued mediocrity of the program.
 Eichorst hired Riley away from Oregon State in 2014, replacing the successful but volatile Bo Pelini.

-Eichorst had quietly extended Riley’s contract by one year, through the 2020 season, and he was forced to do an about-face of sorts after first saying it would be better for players to play on the Saturday after Thanksgiving despite the program playing on Black Friday for 27 straight years.

-”Winning can and often does happen in concert with well-run, quality college programs that work to ensure the success of the student,” Green said. ”That’s our expectation.
-We take pride here in doing things right and doing the right thing, and that won’t change.
-This is not an either-or equation.
-We can and should win in that kind of environment.”

-Green and President Hank Bounds dismissed Eichorst during a meeting Thursday and met with coaches to notify them.
+Green and Bounds decided Wednesday to fire Eichorst and met with him a day later.

 ”While I am deeply disappointed in the decision today, I am grateful for the wonderful years that my family and I have spent at Nebraska,” Eichorst said in a statement released by the school. ”I am proud of how our student-athletes, coaches and staff represented this great university and state, and I am confident that the future is bright for Nebraska athletics.”